Interview with Xander Parish OBE

 Can you tell us three things people don’t know about you?

-I run a website called balletclass.com where my friends and colleagues from around the ballet world teach their own on demand and sometimes live classes.
-I set it up during the pandemic and it's been a side project ever since from which I've learned many lessons (often difficult ones!) about business and entrepreneurship.
+I run a website called balletclass.com where I invite my colleagues from around the ballet world to teach their own ballet and training classes.
+I set it up during the pandemic as I wanted to gain some skills in entrepreneurship and learn how business works.
+It's been a side project ever since, from which I've learned many useful lessons.

-I have a little multipoo dog called Winston.
-He may be little in size, but he has a big personality so has a big name to match!
+I have a dog, a white multipoo called Winston.
+He may be little in size, but he has a big personality and has the big name to match!

 Next